Orientsoft/react-orientboard/README.md

 To create a new component project, run:

 ```
-gulp new-component -n your-component-name
+gulp new -n your-component-name
 ```

 This will generate a boilerplate component project at `../orientboard-component-your-component-name`.
-You can then `cd` to the directory and set it up with `npm i`.
+The `npm install` process might take a while.

 ### Project Layout (PROPOSAL ONLY)